HannanMaxwell/Assignment-1/README.md

 -back up files and reverting back to older versions of the files if needed.
 -merge different changes which were made by different people.
 -branch the main project to multiple branches which allows for different people to work on them and then later they can merge the branches back into the main project.
 -track changes made to the files, allowing for reverting back to the old version of a file if needed.

+## Purpose of the following Git Commands

+- `git init`: Initializes or creates a new repository.

+- `git status`: Displays the status of the directory/repository.
+                Any changes made to the files would be displayed.

+- `git add`: This command adds a file/files to the staging area where they are ready for commiting.

+- `git commit`: This command will record all of the changes made during the staging area and will allow us to write a message describing on what changes were made to the files.

+- `git push`: Git push, pushes the any changes made to the files or directories from the local repository to the remote repository.

+- `git pull`: Git pulls any changes made to the directories or files from the remote repository to the local repository.

+- `git log`: This command displays all the commits that were made.

+- `git branch`: This command creates a new branch.

+- `git merge`: Git merge, merges all the branches into one branch.

+- `git checkout`: Git checkout is used to change to a different branch.